How To Clean Vinyl Records Without Damaging Them

 The Best Way To Clean Vinyl Records

 The best way to clean a record is with a vinyl record vacuum cleaner kit.
 Unfortunately, they are not cheap, which is why I don’t generally recommend them for most casual record collectors.
 Professional ones cost several thousand dollars and even the ones for home use cost several hundred.
-Here is a professional kit and a great home kit I recommend, which is also one of the lowest priced kits available (at least among those that are any good).
-The main reason it costs less is that you have to turn the record by hand while it is being cleaned
+Here is an affordable semi-professional kit and a great home kit I recommend, which is also one of the lowest priced kits available (at least among those that are any good).
+The main reason it costs less is that you have to turn the record by hand while it is being cleaned.

 Cleaning records with a vinyl vacuum cleaner is easy.
 First you want to remove any loose dust or debris with the brush.
 Then you apply the cleaning fluid.
 Finally, you put the record in the vacuum cleaner, which sucks the cleaning fluid out of the grooves along with any dirt.
 Your records end up cleaner than with any other method and the risk of doing damage is much lower as well.
 But due to the cost of the vacuum cleaner, it’s really only worth it if you have a lot of records.